StackStorm/st2/docs/source/start.rst

     # HTTP REST call to st2 action endpoint
     st2 run -j core.http url="http://localhost:9101/actions" method="GET"

-Use ``remote`` action to run linux command on multiple hosts over ssh.
+Use ``core.remote`` action to run linux command on multiple hosts over ssh.
 This assumes that passwordless SSH access is configured for the hosts, as described in `Configure SSH </install/config.rst#configure-ssh>`__ section.